St. Matthew's Church, Copenhagen

 St. Mathew's Church (Danish: Sankt Mathæus Kirke) is the oldest and largest church in the Vesterbro district of Copenhagen, Denmark.
 It is located at the corner of Mathæusgade and Valdemarsgade and was completed in 1880 to design by city architect Ludvig Fenger.

 History

+Background

 The decommissioning of Copenhagen's Bastioned Fortifications was a gradual and prolonged process.
 When a law in 1868 finally relinquished ownership of the fortifications and lifted the restrictions in the area immediately outside them, new residential districts sprang up outside the four former city gates which had been dismantled in 1868–69.
 This was also the case with Vesterbro outside the former Western City Gate which developed into a crowded and poor working-class neighbourhood.

+Construction

 Constructed between 1879 and 1880, St. Matthew's Church was the first church to be built in the area.
 At that time the parish had around 2,000 inhabitants.
 Its architect was Ludvig Fenger who had just completed St. James' Church in Østerbro.
+The building was constructed by master mason Vilhelm Køhler (1839-1802).

+Later history

 Up until the mid-1890s, St. Matthew's remained the only church in Vesterbro.
 At the turn of the 20th century the population had grown to about 7,000.